-A drizzle of warm chocolate sauce over choux pastry filled with cream is one of those desserts that you can’t really mess up.
-The traditional filling might differ from one country to another but one thing stays constant: profiteroles are universally loved!
-They are packed with flavor, yet light.
+Learn how to make chocolate profiteroles, a classic dessert composed of choux pastry filled with cream and topped with warm chocolate sauce.
+The traditional filling might differ from one country to the next but one thing stays constant: profiteroles are universally loved!

 What Are Profiteroles?